 Or, you could leave a little room for improvisation and devote time to strolling around the neighborhoods you haven't seen yet, such as the eccentric Coppedè District or do some shopping.

-Day 11: Departure to Naples
+Day 11.
+Departure to Naples

-Pack your bags because you're off to one of the most fascinating and picturesque cities you'll find in Italy.
+Pack your bags because you're off to Naples, one of the most fascinating and picturesque cities you'll find in Italy.

 Before arriving at your destination, however, we certainly suggest you make a stop in the Castelli Romani area, immediately south of the capital.
-This is a hilly area of resounding beauty in which you can discover medieval villages overlooking splendid views.
+This is a hilly region of resounding beauty in which you can discover medieval villages overlooking splendid views.
 This is also a great area to try the local gastronomy and do some great shopping.
-The Castel Romano Designer Outlet, for example, is certainly one of the places to consider for your branded purchases.

-Day 12: A day in the City of the Sun
+Day 12.
+A day in the City of the Sun

 Here we are at last in the City of the Sun at the foot of Vesuvius.

 The city center is really vast so if you really want to get to know it, we suggest a guided tour.
-You can discover the Spaccanapoli and Via dei Tribunali with its endless little craft stores and places selling all kinds of gastronomic delights from the early hours of the morning: pizza a portafoglio, cuoppo, taralli, pizza fritta, not to mention desserts, such as babas and sfogliatelle.
+You can explore Spaccanapoli and Via dei Tribunali with its endless little craft stores and places selling all kinds of gastronomic delights from the early hours of the morning: pizza a portafoglio, cuoppo, taralli, pizza fritta, not to mention desserts, such as babas and sfogliatelle.

-Day 13: A Royal day
+Day 13.
+A Royal day

 47 thousand square meters in which are located the magnificent 18th-century palace and gardens so extensive that they cannot be seen simply on foot, but you will have to board special shuttles provided by the palace.